SebMay99/modified_stability_scale_estimation/README.md

 cd ~/orb_slam_2_ros/orb_slam2/config/[your_calibration_file].yaml
 ````
 ##### 6. Run the system:
-- For Bebop 2 drone.
 Load ROS parameters, in this file the PID can be tunned as well as the `alpha` value:
 ````
 rosparam load ~/modified_stability_scale/catkin_ws/src/bebopdrone_joystick/seong_param.yaml /seong_ns
 ````